Bureaucratic Fiction

 Talks, Conferences, Presentations (past)

-- April 3, 2025: "Archive Fever and Other Symptoms of Bureaucratic Malaise: Pathologies of Public Office in 20th and 21st Century Dystopian Novels” – Workshop: Dystopian Narratives and Stories about Illness, CAPONEU9, Nicosia, Cyprus;
+- April 3, 2025: "Archive Fever and Other Symptoms of Bureaucratic Malaise: Pathologies of Public Office in 20th and 21st Century Dystopian Novels” – Workshop: Dystopian Narratives and Stories about Illness, CAPONEU, Nicosia, Cyprus;

 Sign up to Bureaucritics